vtex-apps/io-documentation/docs/en/Recipes/store-management/go-live.md

 - Schedule the change at least three business days in advance.
 - Indicate whether or not your store has any [trade policy conditional rules](https://help.vtex.com/en/tutorial/criar-uma-politica-comercial--563tbcL0TYKEKeOY4IAgAE).

-When you receive confirmation of the internal DNS pointing, you have five days to [set up regular DNS pointing](#step-4---set-up-dns-pointing).
-If you do not set up DNS pointing within this period your internal pointing will be automatically excluded and you will need to request it again as described above.
+Once you receive a successful reply from the support ticket, you have five days to [set up regular DNS pointing](#step-4---set-up-dns-pointing).
+Otherwise, your internal pointing will be automatically excluded and you will need to request it again, as described above.

 ### Step 4 - Set up DNS pointing